acnash/CPRD_Additional_Clinical/README.md

 However, bringing all of this information together is difficult and there are few, if any, free scripts available to researcher.
 This R script retrieve patient clinical linked data to a number of patient characteristics e.g., smoking.
 The R script hasn't been packaged, it's easy to use, and should be relatively easy to expand for a typical R user with a little knowledge on the CPRD framework.

-Instructions will follow, but essentially the user calls the getEntityValue() to yield a data frame of clinical and additional clinical records.
-For example:
+The code is very simple to use.
+Once the R file is sourced, the user calls the getEntityValue() per look up entity to yield a data frame of clinical and additional clinical records.
+The supported lookp entites are currently:
+1) "smoking"
+2) "BMI"

+For example, when passing "smoking":

 ```
 source("CPRDLookups.R")